swiftlang/swift-evolution/proposals/0004-remove-pre-post-inc-decrement.md

 point scalars, and iterator-like concepts.
 They do not apply to complex numbers, matrices, etc.

-8. Having to support these could add complexity to the potential revised numerics model.

 Finally, these fail the metric of "if we didn't already have these, would we add them to Swift 3?"